NoamRosenberg/autodeeplab/README.md

 # AutoML for Image Semantic Segmentation
-Currently this repo contains a pytorch implementation for [Auto-Deeplab](https://arxiv.org/abs/1901.02985) which out-performs that of the original paper.
+Currently this repo contains a pytorch implementation of [Auto-Deeplab](https://arxiv.org/abs/1901.02985) which **out-performs** that of the original paper.

 Following the popular trend of modern CNN architectures having a two level hierarchy.
 Auto-Deeplab forms a dual level search space, searching for optimal network and cell architecture.